Share this guide:

 Do I need car insurance with a provisional licence?

 Yes.
-The legal requirements for car insurance do not change depending on whether you have a regular driving licence or a provisional licence.
-If you have lessons with a professional driving school or a qualified driving teacher, then your insurance should be covered in the cost of the lessons.
-However, if you want to practice driving with family or friends then you will need to be insured.
+The legal requirements for car insurance do not change depending on whether you have a provisional driving licence or a regular licence.
+If you have driving lessons with a professional driving school or a qualified instructor, then your insurance should be covered in the cost of the lessons.
+However, if you want any extra practice driving with family or friends then you will need to be insured.

 How do I notify other drivers that I am a learner?